 Our Family Travel Advisors can book vetted kid-friendly accommodations, arrange private tours and guides, create a custom itinerary and more.
 Click to get started!

 The Glasgow Science Centre is a fun-filled landmark for children of all ages.
-Highlights here include the three floors of hands-on exhibits (called the Science Mall), the tower with beautiful views of the city, the planetarium and IMAX theatres.
+Highlights here include the three floors of interactive exhibits (called the Science Mall), the tower with beautiful views of the city, the planetarium and IMAX theatres.
 For budding scientists, the museum has exceptional hands-on workshops that are included in the entrance fees, so be sure to check the daily schedule.
 And for families with special needs, there are autism-friendly hours.

 Afternoon tea is a must-do experience when visiting the UK, and Glasgow offers numerous tea rooms that work well for families.
 One favorite is the Willow Tea Rooms, which serves afternoon tea all day long and has a dedicated children’s menu.
 Their Buchanan Street location is just a few blocks from George Square, making it an easy spot to enjoy tea as a sightseeing break when exploring the center of the city.
 Nothing warms you up on a rainy day like a family friendly spot of tea!

 While Glasgow has long had a reputation as gritty and industrial, particularly in relation to Edinburgh’s regal and historical vibe, a thriving art scene has fully emerged in recent years.
 Even better, it’s quite accessible to kids.
 Teens enjoy capturing perfect Instagram shots on the City Centre Mural Trail, and children of all ages are typically welcome at the city’s pubs, where live music is a fixture.